Hariot Hamilton-Temple-Blackwood, Marchioness of Dufferin and Ava: Return to the UK

-When the Earl's term in India ended in 1888, they travelled back to their home at Clandeboye in Northern Ireland and her husband was elevated in the peerage as the Marquess of Dufferin and Ava that same year.
+When the Earl's term in India ended in 1888, they travelled back to their home at Clandeboye in Ireland and her husband was elevated in the peerage as the Marquess of Dufferin and Ava that same year.
 He continued his ambassadorial career in Europe, and the Marchioness accompanied him to Italy and France.
 She published her memoirs, based on the letters she had written to her mother: Our Viceregal Life in India (1889) and My Canadian Journal (1891).
 They retired to Clandeboye in 1905.

 After her husband died in 1902, she spent much of her time in a relatively modest house in Chelsea, London, economising when possible to help her sons as the family fortune had been depleted by sales of land and unwise investments.
-She wrote My Russian and Turkish Journals (1916) and was made a Dame of the Order of the British Empire in 1917.
+She wrote My Russian and Turkish Journals (1916) and was made a Dame Commander of the Order of the British Empire in 1917.